-Why a High Performance through Engagement (HPtE) strategy?
+Why a High Performance through Engagement (HPtE) Strategy?

-If the primary focus is on providing security and satisfaction to the people doing the work then the organisation needs to be commercially responsible to continue providing that security.
+If the primary focus is on providing security and satisfaction to the people doing the work then the organisation needs to be Commercially responsible to continue providing that security.
 Employee satisfaction comes from doing work that is valued.
 Customer satisfaction is therefore also a key driver of employee satisfaction.

 It is easy to see that each of the three C’s, Commercial, Customer and Culture are dependent of each other.

 When each of these dependent conditions are in synergy with each other they from a foundation.
 That synergy and foundation is a necessary condition for sustainable high performance.
-Sustainable high performance is the hall mark of a high performance organisation.

 “Air New Zealand's board demanded the company achieved three very interdependent goals; commercial returns, enhanced customer experience and a strong people culture within the business.”